pwang13/Queues/README.md

 Have `upload` store the images in a queue.
 Have `meow` display the most recent image to the client and *remove* the image from the queue.

+#### Spawn, Destory and Listservers
-#### Implement a new command `spawn`, which will create a new app server running on another port.
+Create a new app server running on another port.
 Correspondingly, implement a new command `destroy`, which will destroy a random server.
 Available servers should be stored in redis, which can be seen by `listservers` command.
 Destroying all servers is undefined behavior.

+#### Proxy
-#### Create a proxy that will uniformly deliver requests to available servers.
+Create a proxy that listening on port 3000 will uniformly deliver requests to available servers.
 E.g., if a visit happens to `/` then toggle between `localhost:3000`, `localhost:3001`, etc.  Use redis to look up which server to resolve to.